 William O. Taylor was publisher of the Boston Globe.
 He had succeeded his father, Charles Henry Taylor, who had published it from 1873 (one year after its founding) until his death in 1921.
 William Taylor remained the publisher until his death in 1955, after which he was succeeded by his son, William Davis Taylor.

-Elizabeth Crowninshield married again, in May of 1951, to Sewall Henry Fessenden, Jr. After their marriage, they lived in Sherborn.
+Elizabeth Crowninshield married again in May of 1951 to Sewall Henry Fessenden, Jr., a stockbroker.
+After their marriage, they lived in Sherborn.
 William Taylor made Marion his primary residence.

-On March 6, 1953, 5 Exeter was purchased from Elizabeth (Taylor) Crowninshield Fessenden by Mrs. Mary Gilbert (Cool) Castle, the former wife of Clifford Dewitt Castle, Jr. She previously had lived in Concord.
+On March 6, 1953, 5 Exeter was purchased from Elizabeth (Taylor) Crowninshield Fessenden by Mrs. Mary Gilbert (Cool) Castle, the former wife of Clifford DeWitt Castle, Jr. She previously had lived in Concord, Massachusetts.
 In April of 1953, she filed for (and subsequently received) permission to convert the house from a single-family dwelling into a two-family dwelling.
 She continued to live there until about 1956.

 On July 5, 1956, 5 Exeter was purchased from Mary Castle by John J. Carlson and his wife, Marie A. Carlson.
 They previously had lived in Newton.

-On September 16, 1957, 5 Exeter was acquired by the National Realty Company, Inc., and on the same day it was acquired from it by James Findley Newcomb, an organist, and his wife, Louise A. (Schmidt) Newcomb.
+On September 16, 1957, 5 Exeter was acquired by the National Realty Company, Inc., and on the same day it was acquired from it by James Findley Newcomb, a pianist and church organist, and his wife, Louise Anna (Schmidt) Newcomb, a concert soprano.
 They previously had lived in an apartment at 265 Commonwealth and, before that, in Connecticut.
 They continued to live at 5 Exeter until about 1959.
-They may subsequently have moved to 233 Marlborough; by 1962 were living at 285 Clarendon.
+In January of 1960 they purchased and moved to 233 Marlborough.

-On December 30, 1959, 5 Exeter was purchased from the Newcombs by Dr. Kenneth M. Graham, a physician, and Raymond R. D’Aquanno, owner of a travel service.
-Raymond D’Aquanno died in April of 1978, while living at 5 Exeter.
+On December 30, 1959, 5 Exeter was purchased from the Newcombs by Dr. Kenneth Merle Graham, a physician, and Raymond Richard D’Aquanno, owner of the Manning Travel Bureau.
+They both previously had lived in Cambridge.

 On June 19, 1991, the property was purchased from the Piles by Bruce R. Coburn, trustee of the Zork Realty Trust.